 It is that time of year that I crave soup for dinner.
 Here’s a classic we all grew up with, tomato soup with grilled cheese.
 I love the creamy version of the classic tomato soup.

 Another favorite pie of mine is pumpkin pie!
-I've perfected the recipe years ago and would love to share it with you!
+I’ve perfected the recipe years ago and would love to share it with you!
 Earlier this year, we received a bounty of fresh pumpkins from our in-laws.
 We roasted and pureed the pumpkins, divided the puree into 15 ounces, and froze it in ziplock bags.
-This has… Continue reading Pumpkin Pie from Sugar Pumpkins
+This has … More Pumpkin Pie from Sugar Pumpkins